 But like all mental illnesses it’s personal, and will vary person to person.

-Over the years, many movies have portrayed characters with PTSD as being psychotic and prone to dangerous fits – which is both inaccurate and unhelpful.
+Over the years, many movies have portrayed characters with PTSD as being prone to dangerous fits – which is both inaccurate and unhelpful.

 In fact, research indicates that if anything, people with PTSD are more likely to retreat and withdraw than become aggressive.